TechWorksHub/d3-cli/d3-cli/README.md

 Instead, you must run the d3-cli script defined in the `[tool.poetry.scripts]` field of [`pyproject.toml`](./pyproject.toml): You can run the command line interface locally, directly from source code without building/installing by running `poetry run d3-cli`.

-In order for the pelican graphviz plugin which generates the digraph's in the webpage to work you need to have graphviz installed on your pc.
-For linux machines this can be done with `sudo apt install graphviz`, for windows graphviz installers may be downloaded [from here](https://graphviz.org/download/).

 ## Usage